lexibank/tlopo/out/vol4/chapter7.md

 <a id="p-388"></a>

-Although the following reconstruction bears some resemblance to PMP &ast;(n,h)ik-(n,h)ik, ‘tiny biting insect: gnat, sandfly, fruitfly’ (§5), it is lacking a final consonant and may simply have been generated independently on onomatopoeic grounds.
-The initial ŋ- of the Lau and Sa’a cognates is a common variation on n- and h- that occurs in terms for buzzing insects.
+Although the following reconstruction bears some resemblance to PMP _&ast;(n,ñ)ik-(n,ñ)ik_, ‘tiny biting insect: gnat, sandfly, fruitfly’ (§5), it is lacking a final consonant and may simply have been generated independently on onomatopoeic grounds.
+The initial _ŋ-_ of the Lau and Sa’a cognates is a common variation on _n-_ and _ñ-_ that occurs in terms for buzzing insects.

 <table>
 <tr>